A spooky book fair, Red Metal Dust, Holi, and The Travels of Ibn Jubayr

 March 19-20, 9am-4:30pm

 The fifth annual hybrid conference returns this weekend, hosted by CraftNOW and NextFab.
 Connecting artisans, makers, and creative entrepreneurs to business resources in Philadelphia and beyond, the conference features experienced makers, business experts, and community leaders providing creative professionals with real-world business tools, shared knowledge, and a supportive peer network.
-The first day is virtual on Zoom on March 19, with March 20 hosted in-person.
+The first day, Thursday, March 19, is virtual on Zoom, with Friday, March 20, hosted in-person.

 Rennie Harris Puremovement: Losing My Religion

-Penn Live Arts hosts Rennie Harris to the stage.
-Harris is a nationally recognized hip-hop choreographer, and in Losing My Religion, Harris explores the world’s constant social, economic, and political turmoil through the lens of street dance and hip hop.
+Penn Live Arts hosts Rennie Harris on the stage.
+Harris is a nationally recognized hip-hop choreographer, and in Losing My Religion, Harris explores the world’s constant social, economic, and political turmoil through the lens of street dance and hip-hop.

 The Problem with Plastic: How We Can Save Ourselves and Our Planet Before It’s Too Late